 3. We are trained to only be willing to change our minds with certainty.

-Baudrillard warned about “the death of the real,” which makes everything “(un)real,” a “Schrödinger Cat”-esq mixture of the true and the false, the determinable and the indeterminable, the solid and the melting.
+Baudrillard warned us about “the death of the real,” a situation which makes everything “(un)real,” a “Schrödinger Cat”-esq mixture of the true and the false, the determinable and the indeterminable, the solid and the melting.
 I can’t say I’m an expert on the thinker, but it seems to me that Baudrillard was right.
-And as yesterday makes clear, the consequences are dire.